 Now, many of us have the skills to cope with adversity, however sometimes our circumstances change and we may not have the necessary coping resources.

-There may be major events that occur at work (e.g. takeovers, restructures, job losses), but also there could also be many ‘daily hassles’ that build up over time (e.g. deadlines, workload).
+Stress may be due to major events that occur at work (e.g. takeovers, restructures, job losses), but there could also be many ‘daily hassles’ that build up over time (e.g. deadlines, workload).
 Psychologists are well-placed to teach practical skills to help you manage the build up of stress and other negative emotions from the workplace.

 Psychologists can also help you build up your resilience so that you have healthier coping skills that allow you to bounce back easier, and teach you skills specific to the workplace to help in the work environment.
 Below are some examples of how we've worked with individuals facing difficulties in the workplace (*names have been changed).

 Anxiety, depression, and mental health issues that arise from workplace issues

 Jenny suffered from anxiety symptoms and was frequently in a low mood due to having a hostile manager.
 Worried by Jenny’s decrease in motivation for work and, more generally in life, her husband suggested that Jenny see a psychologist.